Colorado Democratic Party censures Gov. Jared Polis after he commutes Tina Peters' sentence

 "That's not humility, that's arrogance -- to believe that your judgment should substitute those others because you think they're wrong and you think you're smarter than them."

-The Democrats who are asking the Colorado Democratic Party to censure the governor say his conduct is inconsistent with the party's mission which includes leading the battle for democracy.
+The Democrats who asked the Colorado Democratic Party to censure the governor say his conduct is inconsistent with the party's mission, which includes leading the battle for democracy.
 Polis insists he is doing exactly that.

 "It's caught up in the zeitgeist of the partisan divide which is a horrific thing that rips my heart apart, this divide that's facing this country and our state.
 And I really hope that doesn't impugn each individual sense of justice, whether they're Democrat, Republican, liberal, conservative.
 We need to make sure that you're punished based on the crime regardless of your beliefs," Polis said.